channel-io/bezier-react/.changeset/spotty-elephants-give.md

 "@channel.io/bezier-react": minor
 ---

-`Tooltip`: If `content` property has a nil value, it will no longer render the content.
+`Tooltip`: If `content` property has a nil or empty string value, it will no longer render the content.